 Answers to Frequently Asked Questions

 Please read information below from the ClearCorrect website to learn more about your clear braces.
-For additional information, visit the ClearConnect FAQ page.

 While wearing clear aligners is generally not painful, there will be days (not weeks) when the new aligners may cause the teeth to be uncomfortable.
 Your ‘bite’ will feel different from time to time while the teeth are in transition.
 You may have a lisp at first while becoming accustomed to talking with the aligner.

 It’s fairly common to experience some tenderness or sensitivity for the first few days of wearing a new aligner.
 However, the more you wear the aligner the more comfortable they become.
 Sores and irritation are possible but really don’t occur that often.
 ClearCorrect aligners are among the most comfortable in the industry.
 Similar to braces, if aligners change too abruptly between steps, they can cause unnecessary discomfort.
-ClearCorrect aligners employ a unique system which balances your comfort and treatment time.
+ClearCorrect aligners employ a unique system that balances your comfort and treatment time.

 It’s recommended that you wear the aligners 22 hours a day.
 They should be removed for meals only, brushing and flossing before re-inserting the aligner.
 If not worn for up to 22 hours a day, the corrective process can be halted and within a few hours begin to reverse.
 It can then take several days for this process to start up again.
-Wearing your aligners 22 hours a day is key to achieving your treatment goals.
+Wearing your aligners 22 hours a day is a key to achieving your treatment goals.